SEMOSS/documentation/docusaurus/docs/How To/App Creation Guides/VanillaJS App Quickstart Guide.md

 ![Importing Insight](../../../static/img/VanillaJS/ImportingInsight.PNG)

-This is an integral portion to being able to access the models, storage catalogues, databases, etc that is stored in your CFG AI instance.
+This is an integral portion to being able to access the models, storage catalogues, databases, etc that is stored in your SEMOSS instance.
 If you'd like to know more about what an Insight is, and why it is useful, you can read more about it here:

 [What is an Insight](../../Get%20Started/Key%20Concepts.md#what-is-an-insight)